To All The Computers I’ve Loved Before

 In 1987, I started working for the newly-formed Information Center at Fort Richardson, Alaska.
 ‘Twas there that I met and worked for the brilliant and talented Raymond Brady, a long-time mainframe programmer and Department of the Army Civilian.
 Raymond trained me on the IBM 4361 mainframe computer that was the central hub of the Command Wide Area Network encompassing Forts Richardson, Wainwright and Greely.

-I recall that Fort Richardson received a cutting-edge DASD (Direct Access Storage Device).
+I recall that Fort Richardson received a cutting-edge Direct Access Storage Device (DASD).
 Think of it as a mainframe hard drive.
 Raymond was crazy impressed that it was a half gigabyte system.
 Let’s face it — we were ALL impressed with this thought-we’d-never-be-able-to-fill-it-all-up-in-a-zillion-years DASD.

-Raymond taught me about the 3270 protocol and IBM Operating System, VM/SP.
-And I got to be a pretty good beginning REXX programmer.
+Raymond taught me about the 3270 terminal, SNA network protocol, and the IBM Operating System, VM/SP.
+And I got to be a pretty good beginner REXX programmer.

 I can’t tell you how many of these machines I installed and repaired in the roughly two years I was in the Information Center, but it must have been well over a hundred if not more.
 I got to know the Z-248 quite well.